Radiation Therapy – Soft Tissue Sarcomas

-Radiation is most effective when the tumors cells remaining are in the microscopic setting (such as after surgery).
+Radiation is most effective when the tumor cells remaining are in a microscopic setting (such as after surgery).
 With this protocol, approximately 80-90% of dogs will respond to treatment and live for 3-5+ years without evidence of tumor regrowth.
 If the tumor is found on the chest or abdomen, sometimes a computed tomography (CT) scan is required for more targeted radiation planning.
-The cost of the radiation protocol (not including surgery) is $5500-6500, including the oncology visit, the radiation planning, anesthesia, and radiation treatment.

-A CT scan would add an additional $2000-2500.
-Side effects relating to this protocol of radiation are most commonly of the skin.
-About 2 weeks into the protocol, we can see hair loss, redness or irritation to the skin, and by the end of the protocol we often see skin ulcerations.
-These side effects may get worse up until about 1-2 weeks after completing the radiation protocol, then in the majority of patients heal over the next couple weeks with no long-term complications.
+Side effects relating to this protocol of radiation are most commonly on the skin.
+About 2 weeks into the protocol, we can see hair loss, redness or irritation to the skin, and by the end of the protocol, we often see skin ulcerations.
+These side effects may get worse up until about 1-2 weeks after completing the radiation protocol, then the majority of patients heal over the next couple weeks with no long-term complications.
 Keeping the region of radiation side effects clean, dry, and uninfected (no licking, biting, or rubbing by the patient) is the best way to ensure appropriate healing.

 The protocols used at VSC are: